skrub-data/skrub/doc/userguide_data_ops.rst

 Skrub DataOps are built to maximize flexibility in the construction of complex pre-processing and machine learning pipelines.
-On the other hand, the main intent of Skrub objects such as :func:`~skrub.tabular_pipeline` and :class:`~skrub.TableVectorizer` is to provide simple and robust baselines for machine learning tasks.
+On the other hand, the main intent of Skrub objects such as :func:`~skrub.tabular_pipeline` and :class:`~skrub.TableVectorizer` is to provide interfaces that for common pre-processing tasks, and simple and robust baselines for machine learning.
 As a result, these objects are more opinionated and less flexible than DataOps.

 However, it is possible to combine DataOps and regular Skrub and scikit-learn transformers to improve their flexibility, particularly in multi-table scenarios.

-Can I use x/y library with Skrub DataOps?
+Can I use library "x" with Skrub DataOps?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Yes, Skrub DataOps are designed to be "transparent", so that any method used by
 the underlying data structures (e.g., Pandas or Polars) can be accessed directly:
 check :ref:`user_guide_direct_access_ref` for more details.
+All DataOps-specific operations are available through the ``.skb`` attribute,
+which provides access to the DataOps namespace.
+Other library-specfic methods
+are available directly from the DataOp object, as if it were a regular object
+(like a Pandas or Polars DataFrame or Series).

 Basics of DataOps: the DataOps plan, variables, and learners
 ===============================================================